tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 Peter Guerin, Chief Technical Officer (CTO), World Wide Importers.

 The primary audience is the business decision makers and technology decision makers.
 From the case study scenario, this includes Peter Guerin, CTO of WWI.
-Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president [VP] line of business [LOB], or chief marketing officer [CMO]), or to those who represent the business unit IT or developers that report to application sponsors.
+Usually, we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president [VP] line of business [LOB], or chief marketing officer [CMO]), or to those who represent the business unit IT or developers that report to application sponsors.

 ## Preferred solution